Envision. Aspire. Achieve.

 - Discover newfound insights about self to inspire confidence in their unique identity—especially at a stage where being “different” can be perceived as a negative

-Following up on last Spring's work which focused on social emotional development and DISC assessment, the 2017-2018 school year will offer real nuts and bolts services to help students develop and tackle achievable success plans.
-Through some amazing partnerships, we'll be offering:
+The high school program offers nuts and bolts services to help students develop and tackle achievable success plans.
+Through some amazing partnerships, students benefit from:

 - Group workshops on special topics such as financial literacy, job interviewing, and career development